Granja Viana: History

 The lands today considered as "Granja Viana" belonged to the Carapicuyba Farm, which also consisted of areas from today's Osasco and Embu das Artes.
 The farm was later fragmented and divided between dozens of people, including Niso Vianna (who kept the farmer's name in his property); José Giorgi, owner of Fazenda Cabanas (or Moinho Velho); and Junqueira de Aquino family, owners of Fazendinha.

 The main center of the farm was renamed Granja Vianna.
 Its owner, Niso Vianna, was a rotary member and a businessman in the field of fertilizers.
 He founded the Lar Rotary School (which would become the Colégio Rio Branco in 1982) and he helped to build the Santo Antônio Church (to which his wife Vanetty Vianna was devoted).
 The name "Granja" (which means a place were han and chicken are bred) came after Niso acquired more lands, imported cattle from foreign countries and started to dedicate himself to the production of milk and cheese.
 On 29 July 1959, the Sociedade Amigos da Vila de Santo Antônio de Carapicuíba was founded; it was replaced in 1980 by the Sociedade Amigos do Bairro da Granja Vianna.

 Geographer Aziz Ab'Saber, who lived in the neighborhood, criticized in 1991 the way it developed:

 In the late half of the 20th century, Granja became a dormitory for wealthy families of São Paulo, being filled with luxury condominiums.
 In the 21st century, it attracted companies and more people, becoming a high-density neighborhood, incompatible with its infrastructure.

+Today, Granja Viana has cultural and leisure options, such as the Granja Viana International Karting Track, Cemucam Park (belonging to the city of São Paulo) and the Zu Lai Buddhist Temple.